Cosmological coupling of nonsingular black holes: Introduction

-\subsection{Introduction}
+\section{Introduction}

-Recently, Farrah et al. \cite{Farrah:2023opk}, following previous proposals \cite{McVittie:1933zz,Faraoni:2007es,Croker:2019mup,Croker:2021duf} and building on recent experimental results \cite{Farrah_2023}, found observational evidence for cosmologically-coupled mass growth in supermassive black holes (SMBHs) at the center of elliptical galaxies at different redshift.
+{ } Recently, Farrah et al. \cite{Farrah:2023opk}, following previous proposals \cite{McVittie:1933zz,Faraoni:2007es,Croker:2019mup,Croker:2021duf} and building on recent experimental results \cite{Farrah_2023}, found observational evidence for cosmologically-coupled mass growth in supermassive black holes (SMBHs) at the center of elliptical galaxies at different redshift.
 To do so, they employed the mass formula (firstly proposed in Ref.~\cite{Croker:2019kje})

-where $a$ is the scale factor, and $a_i$ is the value of the latter when the object becomes cosmologically coupled.
+where $a$ is the scale factor, and $a_i$ is the value of the latter evaluated at a particular reference time.
+Physically, this is identified as the initial time at which the compact object formed and became coupled to the cosmological background.
 The slope parameter $k$ is a constant, quantifying the strength of the coupling between the small-scale matter inhomogeneities and the large-scale cosmological dynamics.
 The physically relevant values of $k$ are limited by causality to the interval $-3 \leq k \leq 3$ \cite{Croker:2021duf}, with $k=0$ corresponding to zero coupling.

 The authors of Ref.~\cite{Farrah:2023opk} found a preference consistent with $k \sim 3$ at $90 \, \%$ confidence level (C. L.), pointing therefore to nonzero coupling.
-This would also imply that the density of these objects in a cosmological volume $a^3$ is constant, thus leading to the conclusion of Ref.~\cite{Farrah:2023opk} that BHs could be responsible for the observed accelerated expansion of the universe (see, however, Refs.~\cite{Rodriguez:2023gaa,Parnovsky:2023wkc,Avelino:2023rac,Mistele:2023fds,Wang:2023aqe,Andrae:2023wge,LeiLei:2023nqv}).
+This would also imply that the density of these objects in a cosmological volume $a^3$ is constant, thus leading to the conclusion of Ref.~\cite{Farrah:2023opk} that BHs could be responsible for the observed accelerated expansion of the universe (see, however, Refs.~\cite{Rodriguez:2023gaa,Parnovsky:2023wkc,Avelino:2023rac,Mistele:2023fds,Wang:2023aqe,Andrae:2023wge,Lei:2023mke,Amendola:2023ays,Gao:2023keg,Gaur:2023hmk}).

-More recently, tests of cosmological BH-mass coupling have been performed using higher redshift Active Galactic Nuclei (AGN) data coming from the JWST survey~\cite{LeiLei:2023nqv}.
+More recently, tests of cosmological BH-mass coupling have been performed using higher redshift Active Galactic Nuclei (AGN) data coming from the JWST survey~\cite{Lei:2023mke}.
 Strikingly, these tests favour much smaller values of $k$, with a best-fit value of $k\simeq -1$.
 Moreover, a $k=3$ cosmological coupling seems to be in tension with the predictions of the LIGO-Virgo-KAGRA network on the rate and typical masses of black hole mergers ~\cite{Ghodla:2023iaz}.
 In view of this intricate situation, an exhaustive theoretical understanding of the cosmological coupling of BHs and other compact astrophysical objects is clearly crucial.

 The main purpose of this letter is to investigate the cosmological coupling of nonsingular compact objects, such as regular BHs and horizonless configurations, in an exact general relativity (GR) framework.
 This is realized by sourcing Einstein's field equations with an anisotropic fluid (see, \textit{e.g.}, Ref.~\cite{Cadoni:2022chn}, and references therein), which allows to circumvent Penrose's singularity theorem \cite{Penrose:1964wq}.